4860 General Alfred John Gardyne Drummond de Chastelain, OC, CMM, CD, CH

 1937 -

 John de Chastelain was born a British subject in Bucharest, Romania, in 1937.
 He was educated in England and Scotland, immigrated to Canada in 1955, and joined the Calgary Highlanders as a Private in January 1956.
-In September, he attended the Royal Military College, and graduated in 1960 with Honours in History.
+In September, he attended RMC and graduated in 1960 with Honours in History.
 He was commissioned into the 2nd Battalion, Princess Patricia's Canadian Light Infantry (PPCLI).

-John had postings with the 1st and 2nd Battalions of the PPCLI, including tours as a Company Commander in West Germany and Cyprus.
+de Chastelain had postings with the 1st and 2nd Battalions of the PPCLI, including tours as a company commander in West Germany and Cyprus.
 In 1962, he was appointed Aide-de-Camp to the Chief of the General Staff in Ottawa.
-Following postings to Staff College at Camberley, England, and Edmonton, Cyprus, Calgary and Winnipeg, where he commanded 2PPCLI, and a year in the Federal Bicultural Program at Laval University, he became Senior Staff Officer on the Militia's Regular Support Staff in Quebec.
+Following postings to Staff College at Camberley, England, and Edmonton, Cyprus, Calgary, and Winnipeg, where he commanded 2PPCLI, and a year in the Federal Bicultural Program at Laval University, he became Senior Staff Officer on the Militia's Regular Support Staff in Quebec.

-As Commander of CFB Montreal in 1974, John's mandate was to prepare the Base for the 1976 Olympic Games.
-Following an appointment as UN Deputy Chief of Staff and Commander of the Canadian Contingent in Cyprus, on promotion to BGen, he was appointed Commandant of RMC.
+As Commander of CFB Montreal in 1974, his mandate was to prepare the Base for the 1976 Summer Olympic Games.
+Following an appointment as UN Deputy Chief of Staff and Commander of the Canadian Contingent in Cyprus, on promotion to Brigadier-General, he was appointed Commandant of RMC.
 After three years at RMC, having sworn in the first class of Lady Cadets, he commanded the 4th Canadian Mechanized Brigade Group in Lahr.
 In 1982, he was Director General of Land Doctrine and Operations.
-A year later, he was promoted to MGen, and became Deputy Commander of Force Mobile Command in St. Hubert, QC.
-He returned to Ottawa as a LGen to be ADM Personnel and Vice Chief of the Defence Staff.
+A year later, he was promoted to Major-General, and became Deputy Commander of Force Mobile Command in St. Hubert, QC.
+He returned to Ottawa as a Lieutenant-General to be Associate Deputy Minister Personnel and Vice Chief of the Defence Staff.

-In 1989, John was promoted to General and appointed Chief of the Defence Staff (CDS).
+In 1989, he was promoted to General and appointed Chief of the Defence Staff (CDS).
 During his tenure, the Cold War ended and the events at Oka and the First Gulf War took place, budget cuts in defence reduced the national deficit, the troops stationed in Germany were withdrawn, and operational commitments in Yugoslavia and elsewhere increased.
 In 1993, John was appointed Canada's eighteenth Ambassador to the United States.
-He took office the day before President George Bush handed over to President Clinton.
-When Prime Minister Mulroney resigned, the new PM chose his own Ambassador to the U.S.A., and asked John to return as CDS.
+He took office the day before President George Bush handed over to President Bill Clinton.
+When Prime Minister Mulroney resigned, his successor chose his own Ambassador to the U.S.A. and asked de Chastelain to return as CDS.

 Plaque inscription: